bibbox/app-nextcloud/README.md

 # NextCloud BIBBOX application

+## IMPORTANT: This repository is deprecated and should not be used.

 This container can be installed as [BIBBOX APP](http://bibbox.readthedocs.io/en/latest/admin-documentation/ "BIBBOX App Store") or standalone, after the  installation follow these [instructions](https://github.com/bibbox/app-nextcloud/blob/master/INSTALL-APP.md).

 ## Standalone Installation